Dialpad LogoDialpad Logo Icon

 2. Develop a recruitment process for everyone, from managers to agents

 Your recruitment process should be shaped by the type of candidates you’re aiming to target.
-For example, if you’re a local business setting up an on-premises contact center, you might want to target local employees in your city or region.
+For example, if you’re a local business setting up an on-premises contact centre, you might want to target local employees in your city or region.

-If you’re operating a remote contact center then this might be less of a criteria, and your recruitment process might cross borders (in which case, make sure you’re making all of the necessary language and time-zone provisions for your candidates accordingly).
+If you’re operating a remote contact centre then this might be less of a criteria, and your recruitment process might cross borders (in which case, make sure you’re making all of the necessary language and time-zone provisions for your candidates accordingly).

 A great way to identify the best employees from your pool of applicants is to give each applicant an assessment or trial period.
-This will help both you and them to figure out whether they’re a good match with your organization.
+This will help both you and them to figure out whether they’re a good match with your organisation.

 3. Know how you will measure performance